Microsoft inaugurates new campus in Hyderabad, inks pact with T'gana govt for AI push

 Hyderabad, Feb 13 (PTI) Telangana Chief Minister A Revanth Reddy on Thursday inaugurated a new campus of Microsoft as the company celebrates its journey of 25 years in Hyderabad.

-The state-of-the-art 1.1 million sq ft LEED-certified building at Gachibowli in the city's IT hub would house 2,500 additional employees.
+The state-of-the-art 1.1 million sq ft LEED-certified building at Gachibowli, the city's IT hub would house 2,500 additional employees.

+Microsoft employs over 20,000 professionals in India over half of which work in Hyderabad.

-On the occasion, Microsoft also announced another landmark initiative in partnership with the Government of Telangana to impart AI training to over 1.2 lakh people in the state.
+On the occasion, Microsoft also announced another landmark initiative—partnering with the Government of Telangana—to impart AI training to over 1.2 lakh people in the state.

-Under the first program ADVANTA(I)GE TELANGANA, Microsoft is launching an AI Foundations Academy to introduce AI education to 500 government schools benefiting 50,000 students, it said.
+Under the first programme ADVANTA(I)GE TELANGANA, Microsoft is launching an AI Foundations Academy to introduce AI education to 500 government schools benefiting 50,000 students, it said.

 Additionally, the AI-Industry Pro program will upskill 20,000 industry professionals across Telangana.

-The third program AI-Govern initiative will further train 50,000 government officials in critical areas such as digital productivity, Generative AI and cybersecurity.
+The third programme AI-Govern initiative will further train 50,000 government officials in critical areas such as digital productivity, Generative AI and cybersecurity.

 Microsoft will also establish and operate an AICoE (AI Centre of Excellence) in collaboration with the Government of Telangana and other stakeholders.